Verification Lifecycle

 After implementation, run the verification plan.
 Execute each verification type in order.

-If any verification fails, fix the issue and re-verify.
-Do not declare done until all required types pass.
-If a verification is stuck after 3 attempts, escalate.
+If any verification, codification, or spec-conformance check fails, fix the issue and re-verify.
+Do not declare done until all required types pass, all empirical verifications are codified, AND the spec-conformance verdict is CONFORMS.
+If a verification, codification, or conformance check is stuck after 3 attempts, escalate.

 Tool Discovery Process